Szymon-Czuszek/Investment-Mate/README.md

 ## 🎯 Project Goals

-**Efficient Analysis:** Simplify and accelerate the analysis of stock prices and portfolio performance for better decision-making.
+**⚡ Efficient Analysis:** Simplify and accelerate the analysis of stock prices and portfolio performance for better decision-making.

 **🧠 User-Friendly Interface:** Provide an intuitive and user-friendly platform for comprehensive data visualization and analysis.